Walcu-Engineering/mongoose-track-changes/README.md

 You don't need to work with the `$locals.changes` array because this plugin injects 2 helper methods to every document that will be enough to achieve whatever you wish to accomplish.
 ## Helpers
-This plugin provide two helper methods available in all models, and they should be enough to to achieve whatever you wish:
+This plugin provide two helper methods available in all models, and they should be enough to achieve whatever you wish:
 ### `pathHasChanged`
   **Parameters**